Crossed product algebras and generalized entropy for subregions: Discussion

 The simplest example is that of Rindler space, where the modular Hamiltonian is the Lorentz boost generator for both the left and right wedges.
 Adjoining the modular Hamiltonian to the algebra in this case strengthens the connection between modular time and horizon entropy encoded in the KMS condition.
 If the QFT in question is a CFT, then the Rindler wedge may be conformally mapped to an open ball in asymptotically flat space, which allows us to immediately repeat the analysis in the latter case.
 This lays the groundwork for the application to holography, since the causal diamond of an open ball in the boundary CFT is dual to the entanglement wedge in bulk AdS space.
 In all cases, one obtains a well-defined formula for the von Neumann entropy of the subsystem, which reproduces the leading area term due to entanglement across the horizon or extremal surface, as well as the subleading logarithmic term due to thermal fluctuations.

-Additionally, we have provided a simple but novel argument for the fact that the entanglement wedge is the appropriate bulk dual of a boundary subregion.
-This relies on the duality between the bulk and boundary von Neumann algebras associated to the region, initially employed in the holographic context in \cite{Jefferson:2018ksk} (inspired in large part on earlier work by Papadodimas and Raju, Jafferis, and others \cite{Papadodimas:2013jku,Jafferis:2014lza,Jafferis:2015del}) and recently popularized in \cite{Leutheusser:2022bgi} (see also \cite{Engelhardt:2021mue}).
+Additionally, we have provided a simple but novel argument for the fact that the entanglement wedge is the appropriate bulk dual of a boundary subregion.\footnote{For related discussions of von Neumann algebras associated to holographic subregions, see \cite{Faulkner:2020hzi,Benedetti:2022aiw}.} This relies on the duality between the bulk and boundary von Neumann algebras associated to the region, initially employed in the holographic context in \cite{Jefferson:2018ksk} (inspired in large part by earlier work by Papadodimas and Raju, Jafferis, and others \cite{Papadodimas:2013jku,Jafferis:2014lza,Jafferis:2015del}) and recently popularized in \cite{Leutheusser:2022bgi} (see also \cite{Engelhardt:2021mue}).
 In particular, modular theory provides a natural isomorphism between the algebra of a subregion $\frak{A}$ and its commutant $\frak{A}'$, which provides a foundational explanation for the switchover effect that characterizes bulk extremal surfaces.
 In the presence of gravitational degrees of freedom, not all subregions are viable for the definition of gauge-invariant algebras of observables, but subregions bounded by extremal surfaces are.
 While it seems obvious that the minimality requirement imposed on the selection of the entangling surface in the literature follows automatically, we are not aware of an argument that would prevent a scenario in which the minimal surface is in fact not consistent with the algebraic isomorphism, which would therefore select a different, non-minimal surface as the appropriate demarcation of the bulk region.
 It would be very interesting to explore the role of the isomorphism constraint in more detail, as well as the connections with mutual information discussed in the previous section.